Nick-Sigua/Election_Analytics_Sigua/First_Blog.md

 To further understand the concerns with the electoral college, it’s necessary to analyze the races with which the electoral vote winer did not match the popular vote winner.
 One of these races is the election of 2000, between Republican candidate George W. Bush and Democratic candidate Al Gore.

-**Swing states.** The impact of the electoral vote in this election is perhaps best expressed by the swing states, denoted as the white colored states in the map.
+**Swing states.** The impact of the electoral vote in this election is perhaps best expressed by the swing states, denoted as the whiter colored states in the map.
 For simplicity, we will mainly consider swing states by a maximum win margin of 2 percent.
 The swing states for this election are: Florida, Iowa, New Hampshire, Oregon, and Wisconsin.

 When solely considering the two-party swing vote electorate, Bush won 49.96% of the popular vote, or 6,057,995 votes.
 Concurrently, Bush won 49.15%, or 29 of the available electoral votes from these states.